Ecommerce SEO: the full guide to optimizing your online store

 You’ve probably seen Google display this data for you before.
 It can include prices, ratings, event dates, etc.

 If you created your site with Wix, you can skip this step.
-Wix automatically will add schema markups to your page to increase your ability to rank higher and showcase your store on Google.
+Wix automatically adds schema markups to your page to increase your ability to rank higher and showcase your store on Google.

 If you aren’t using Wix, you can add schema markups with Google’s Structured Data Markup Helper.
 Here’s how to to add schema markups to your site: